fadeoutsoftware/WASDI/docs/PythonCookbook/plottingPackages.rst

 ------------------------------------------

 To run this code you need:
- - A valid WASDI Account
+ - a valid WASDI Account
- - A workspace
+ - a workspace
  - a Jupyter Notebook running in that workspace

 If this is not clear, you probably need to take a look to the `Jupyter Notebook Tutorial <../ProgrammingTutorials/JupyterNotebookTutorial.html>`_ before.